In-a-bit/inabit-remote/README.md

 }
 ```

-**Send this code to you owner.**
+**Send this code to you owner.**.

-Say your owner to open `inabit` app in his smartphone, and to paste this code when requested.
+Ask the owner to open the inabit app on their smartphone.
+They should have already received a notification from the inabit app requesting approval for the new Approver.

+The owner should tap on the notification and enter the provided code when prompted.

 After this step is done, you are ready to go!